amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in cell 2 in notebook `p5.ipynb`.

-I started by reading in all of the `vehicle` and `non-vehicle` images (cell ).
+I started by reading in all of the `vehicle` and `non-vehicle` images (cell 2).
+The data comes from GTI and KITTI extraction images.
+8,792 images for vehicles and 8,968 images for non-vehicles.
+The resolution for all the images is 64x64 pixel.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

+The code for this step is contained in cell 2 in notebook `p5.ipynb`.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.